albersola/pensabot/README.md

 - **Local models** — run with Ollama or OpenRouter instead of OpenAI, so you can go fully local

 ## Quick Start

-> Need help or want to chat?
-Join our [Discord community](https://discord.gg/5DFNca7sp2) — we're happy to help you get started.

 You'll need [Docker](https://docs.docker.com/get-docker/), an [OpenAI API key](https://platform.openai.com/api-keys), and a Telegram bot token from [@BotFather](https://t.me/BotFather).